 Description: The overall facility is equipped with a Simplex type fire alarm system, installed in 1990, and in good condition, consisting of manual pull stations, bells, and horn and strobe indicating devices.
 The system is automatic and is monitored by a third party.
-The system is equipped with sufficient audible horns, strobe indicating devices, flow switches, and tamper switches.
-The system is not equipped with sufficient sensors.
-The system thus will support future fire suppression systems.
+The system is equipped with sufficient audible horns, strobe indicating devices, flow switches, tamper switches, smoke detectors, and heat sensors.
+The system thus supports existing fire suppression systems.
 The system is adequately provided throughout, and does not have additional zone capabilities.
 The system is not fully compliant with Ohio Building Code, NFPA, and Ohio School Design Manual requirements.

-Provide complete replacement of the fire alarm system to meet OBC, NFPA, and Ohio School Design Manual guidelines.
+Recommendations: Provide new fire alarm system to meet OBC, NFPA, and Ohio School Design Manual guidelines.

-ltem Cost Unit Whole Building Original Construction (1991) Sum Comments 60,089 ft Fire Alarm System: \$1.50 sq.ft. (of entire building addition) Required \$90,133.50 (complete new system, including removal of existing) Sum: \$90,133.50 \$90,133.50
+ltem Cost Unit Whole Building Original Construction (1991) Sum Comments 60,089 ft 2 Fire Alarm System: \$1.50 sq.ft. (of entire building addition) Required \$90,133.50 (complete new system, including removal of existing) Sum: \$90,133.50 \$90,133.50